2026 Regulation Change Process:

 The Board collaborates with the Government of Yukon to manage this process.
 The Board leads the public engagement opportunities and develops recommendations based on all the feedback it receives.
 The government provides technical support, government-to-government consultations, and final decision-making.

-Your participation ensures that Yukoners’ voices, experiences, and knowledge are considered in decisions and processes related to the management of natural resources.
+Your participation ensures that Yukoners’ voices, experiences, and knowledge are considered in decisions and processes related to the management of our natural resources, habitats and iconic Yukon wildlife.

 Proposal Summaries